-You use an OLAP model to create one or more metaoutlines.
-A metaoutline contains the basic structure required to build a Hyperion Essbase outline and load data into Hyperion Essbase.
+Use an OLAP model to create one or more metaoutlines.
+A metaoutline contains the basic structure required to build an Essbase outline and to load data into Essbase.
 You can use one OLAP model as the basis for another OLAP model by saving the original OLAP model under a different name and editing it as needed to meet reporting requirements.
 You can create any number of OLAP models for use in building metaoutlines.
 However, each metaoutline is based on one, specific OLAP model.